-The Security Standards and Procedures and POGO's Privacy and Security Policies and Procedures Manual, Section 3 (POGONIS Security Controls and Performance) require the system control and audit logs to be immutable, that is, POGO is required to ensure that the system control and audit logs cannot be accessed by unauthorized persons or amended or deleted in any way.
-The Security Standards and Procedures and POGO's Privacy and Security Policies and Procedures Manual, Section 3 (POGONIS Security Controls and Performance) also set out the procedures that must be implemented in this regard and the IT Team as the agents responsible for implementing these procedures.
+The Security Standards and Procedures and POGO's Privacy and Security Policies and Procedures Manual, Section 3.13 (POGONIS Security Controls and Performance) require the system control and audit logs to be immutable, that is, POGO is required to ensure that the system control and audit logs cannot be accessed by unauthorized persons or amended or deleted in any way.
+The Security Standards and Procedures and POGO's Privacy and Security Policies and Procedures Manual, Section 3.13 also set out the procedures that must be implemented in this regard and the IT Team as the agents responsible for implementing these procedures.

-The Security Standards and Procedures and POGO's Privacy and Security Policies and Procedures Manual, Section 3 (POGONIS Security Controls and Performance) also identify the length of time that system control and audit logs are required to be retained, the IT Team as responsible for retaining the system control and audit logs and where the system control and audit logs will be retained.
+POGO's Security Standards and Procedures, POGO's Privacy and Security Policies and Procedures Manual, and Section 3.13 (POGONIS Security Controls and Performance) also identify the length of time that system control and audit logs are required to be retained, the IT Team as responsible for retaining the system control and audit logs and where the system control and audit logs will be retained.